 - Set the lowest possible ISO for daylight shots, so you can have longer exposure times and reduced noise.

 - During the night time, depending on what you photograph, you may need to pump up the ISO to compensate for the low light, but be mindful of noise

 - Have the shutter speed one second or faster / slower depending on what you want to shoot.
-Having a shutter speed of 1 to 5 seconds is a good start for some brilliant zoom burst photography.
+Having a shutter speed of 1 (day time) to 5 (night time) seconds is a good start for brilliant zoom burst photography.

 - At times when you want to do a quick handheld shot, and depending on the frame and effects you are looking for, you can go for shorter shutter speeds like 1/30 or 1/60s, but bear in mind, the shutter needs to be open while you are zooming and you need to be quick and steady to finish off the zooming process within this time.
 If the exposure time is too short, you may not get much of a zoom burst effect.